ShprAlex/SproutLife/README.md

 - **Respecting relatives** - In competitive mode, cells do not compete with related organisms.
 A relationship as distant as first cousins (organisms that share a grandparent) will not destroy the cells of the other even if their size metrics differ.

 - **Finally growth, slow growth** - With all these measures in place, we finally get a noticeable impact when competitive collision mode is turned on.
-Even so, growth is slow.
-It can take 1,000 generations, which takes a 1 minute, for a change in organism size to occur.
-Growth is easier to achieve in organisms that are already big.
-Organisms that have become optimized to be small through the application of cooperative mode can resist growing larger even after competitive mode is on for a long time.

-- **Growth is exciting** - Really though, growth is exciting.
+Growth is exciting.
 Evolution towards growth is open ended.
-There is no limit to how large an organism can be, and no limit to the range of behavior it can exhibit. **_A glider gun used as a real gun to disable enemies?_** This is a real possibility, that I believe I've seen happen.
+There is no limit to how large an organism can be, and no limit to the range of behavior it can exhibit.

-- **Next steps after achieving growth** - [Small bigger biggest](https://github.com/ShprAlex/SproutLife/wiki/Small-Bigger-Biggest) - Having achieved growth we see the emergence of interesting behavior with cycles of 3 species engaged in rock-paper-scissors style competition.
-Please see the wiki for more details.

 ### Wiki & Documentation